simplworld/simpl.world.website/_docs/tutorials/multi-player/index.md

 ## Multi-player Game Tutorial

-In a multi-player game, belonging to the same world can access the decisions and results of that world.
+In a multi-player game, all players belonging to the same world can access the decisions and results of that world.
 The decisions and results of other worlds are hidden.
 A run's leaders can access the decisions and results of all the run's worlds.